-Summary: Direct Unsubsidized Loans, also referred to as Unsubsidized Stafford Loans, are federal student loans obtained via the Direct Loans program.
-These loans present undergraduate, graduate, and professional students with a low, fixed interest rate and adaptable repayment options.
-Unlike subsidized loans, no demonstrated financial need is necessary for qualification.
-Students bear the responsibility of covering all accrued interest until the loan amount is fully repaid.
+Summary: Direct Unsubsidized Loans, also known as Unsubsidized Stafford Loans, are federal loans offered through the Direct Loans program.
+These loans are available to undergraduates, graduate students, and professionals, offering a fixed, low interest rate and adaptable repayment options.
+The good news?
+You don’t need to show financial need to qualify.
+However, unlike subsidized loans, you’re responsible for all the interest that builds up until the loan is fully paid off.

 - Unsubsidized federal student loans do not require financial need for eligibility.